migtools/volume-snapshot-mover/docs/design/batching.md

 [Performance testing](https://docs.google.com/document/d/1kPKo46_McEkj0Fu9hdkTxiVDnTh00forFQnscTgiEgg/edit?usp=sharing)
 found that there is an optimal batch number of 12 for backup.
 For restore, the results appear to be linear.
+- It is important to note that these results are from a small set of factors such a CephFS and Ceph RBD, as well as small volume sizes.
+It is possible for this number to change with different scenarios.

 ## Motivation